For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Gadgets, headphones and smartwatches.

 So really, you're able to sell anything in your home that you don't use to make money on the side.
+Which moves us on to our next point.

-4. Sort through old items
+2. Sort through your old items

 If you're keen to get started with your Vinted selling journey, we suggest having a look through your wardrobe for old clothes.